poseidon-framework/poseidon-framework.github.io/trident.md

 ### Inspection commands

 #### List command
-`list` lists packages, groups and individuals of the datasets you use.
+`list` lists packages, groups and individuals of the datasets you use, or of the packages available on the server.

-To list packages, as seen above you run
+To list packages from your local repositories, as seen above you run

 ```
 trident list -d ... -d ... --packages